TheRabbittt/rpi-docker-setups/README.md

 ## Installing Docker
 To get started we need to install ```docker``` & ```docker-compose```.

+Docker is a tool used to automate deployment of applications in lightweight containers.
+Containers are isolated from one another and can be connected through other ways.
+The benfit to containers compared to VMs is that they use fewer resources because the containers share the services of a single OS.

+Docker compose is a tool that makes it easier to deploy single and multiple docker containers.
+These is where the YAML files come in which is that we use to configure the containers.
+It is basically just a standard that defines how to configure and start a container.

 Note: Installation varies depending on OS or distro, read and follow the instructions on how to do it on your OS/Distro, [Dockers Official Site](https://docs.docker.com/Desktop/Install/Debian/)
 #### Docker on Debian
 ``` Bash